PTUA logo

 Case Study No.4:

 In 2005 the road lobby began agitating for a new freeway parallel to the West Gate Bridge, pointing out that between 1994 and 2004 peak-hour travel time over the bridge had more than doubled, from 11 to 25 minutes.
-But it turns out that this 240% increase in travel time has resulted from only an 18% increase in traffic volume - from 17,600 cars to 21,800 between 6am and 9am.
-Public transport in the western and northern suburbs is truly woeful, with trains running only every 20 minutes in peak hour and buses even less often; meanwhile construction of the $630 million Western Ring Road has fed induced traffic onto the bridge.
+But it turns out that this 240% increase in travel time has resulted from only an 18% increase in traffic volume – from 17,600 cars to 21,800 between 6am and 9am.
+Public transport in the western and northern suburbs has been truly woeful for decades, with trains running only every 20 minutes in peak hour and buses even less often; meanwhile construction of the $630 million Western Ring Road has fed induced traffic onto the bridge.
 If public transport were improved tomorrow so as to attract one in six journeys away from car travel, traffic on the West Gate Bridge would revert to its relatively free-flowing conditions of 1994.
-On the other hand, building a second West Gate Bridge is likely to only give us two congested bridges in place of one.
+On the other hand, building a second West Gate Bridge would likely just give us two congested bridges in place of one.

 Conclusion

 In the heyday of freeway building in the 1950s, the well-known architect and urbanist Lewis Mumford warned that trying to cure traffic congestion with more road capacity was like trying to cure obesity by loosening your belt.
-The result of too much belt-loosening can be seen throughout the USA, where 'suburban gridlock' is endemic.
-We are not yet at such an advanced stage of urban decay; we can avoid it entirely if we want to.
+The result of too much belt-loosening can be seen throughout the USA, where ‘suburban gridlock’ is endemic.
+With each new road we have imported more of this problem; we should avoid making it any worse.

 Congestion, it turns out, is an inevitable consequence when the private sector produces an unlimited number of vehicles and expects the public sector to spend limited resources to build an unlimited amount of space for them to run on.